SACLabs/TransWorldNG/README.md

-# Transworld
+# TransworldNG

-TransWorld NG: Empower Traffic Simulation via AIGC
+TransWorldNG: Empower Traffic Simulation via Foundation Model

-Transworld 2.0 is a data-driven and multiscale traffic simulation model that leverages the power of AIGC (Artificial Intelligence and Graph Computing) techniques to simulate complex traffic behavior and relationships.
+Transworld 2.0 is a data-driven and multiscale traffic simulation model that leverages the power of foundation model to simulate complex traffic behavior and relationships.

 Checkout these features!